BitBotFactory/MikaLendingBot/README.md

 secret = YourSecret

 [BOT]
-#sleep between iterations, time in seconds
+#sleep between active iterations, time in seconds (1-3600)
 sleeptimeactive = 60

 #sleep between inactive iterations, time in seconds (1-3600)
 #set to same as sleeptimeactive to disable
-#sleeptimeinactive = 300
+sleeptimeinactive = 300

-#minimum daily lend rate in percent
+#minimum daily lend rate in percent (0.00003-0.05)
 mindailyrate = 0.04

 #max rate.
 2% is good choice because it's default at margin trader interface.
-#5% is max to be accepted by the exchange
+#5% is max to be accepted by the exchange (0.00003-0.05)
 maxdailyrate = 2

 #The number of offers to split the available balance across the [gaptop, gapbottom] range.
+(1-20)
 spreadlend = 3

 #The depth of lendbook (in percent of lendable balance) to move through